feynlee/curiosity-notes/_posts/2019-08-25-cosmological-perspective.md

 This definition is very unfortunate, since it does not capture the "intrinsic expansion rate" of the universe and thus induces a lot of confusion, especially when we consider the event horizon of the universe, as we will see below.

-## Intrinsic Expansion Rate: Hubble's constant
+## Intrinsic Expansion Rate: the Hubble Parameter

 To get the "intrinsic expansion rate", we need to remove the dependence on the changing distance.
 This can be achieved by dividing the apparent velocity of a distant co-moving object by the proper distance in between: